stared/jekyll-blog-pre-2022/_posts/2015-12-02-first-post.markdown

 ## Why Jekyll?

 [Jekyll](https://jekyllrb.com/) is a static page generator.
-It's supported by GitHub, so there is no extra effort in starting, or maintaining it.
+It's supported by GitHub, so there is no extra effort in starting or maintaining it.
+And:

 * I like [Markdown](https://en.wikipedia.org/wiki/Markdown).
 * I like [GitHub](https://github.com/stared).
 * I like simplicity.
 (And I don't need fancy features.)
 * Yet, I want to configure some stuff.
 * I use LaTeX and I want to be able to use any HTML code (SVG diagrams, [D3.js](http://d3js.org/) visualizations...).
-* I am concerned about achieving things in plain formats.
+* I am concerned about archiving things in plain formats.
 * I want to avoid distractions.
 (By editing in a text editor - [Atom](https://atom.io/).)
 * Git commits gamify my efforts.
 (Seriously!)